UKHomeOffice/ref-data-api/README.md

 ## Development

-At the moment in order to use this application you will need the Keycloak token.
+In order to use the API for the development you will need to set the following environment variables:

-The access token can be obtained using postman, once you have the token, place it in the `config/core.js` `token` variable.
+`REF_DATA_DB_CONNECTION_STRING`

 ### Dependencies installation and running server
 Open your terminal and run the following commands from the project directory.